Opposite Worlds

-Opposite Worlds was an American reality game show that originally aired on the cable channel SyFy.
-The format of the show was based on the successful Chilean series Mundos Opuestos which aired from 2012 to 2013 on the cable channel Canal 13.
+Opposite Worlds is an American reality game show that originally aired on the cable channel Syfy.
+The format of the show was based on the successful Chilean series Mundos Opuestos which aired from 2012 to 2013 on the national free-to-air channel Canal 13.
 The series revolved around a group of strangers divided into two teams, and made to live in a house divided by "future" and "past" themes.
 The teams competed in weekly challenges to determine where they would live.
 One contestant, known as the Decider, selected two contestants to compete in a challenge, with the loser being eliminated from the game.
 The winner of the series, determined after six weeks, won a $100,000 prize.
 The series was hosted by Luke Tipple.
 The show premiered on January 21, 2014 and aired on Tuesdays and Wednesdays, with the latter being a live elimination episode.
 The show was cancelled after one season.

 History

 The Chilean series Mundos Opuestos first premiered in January 2012, and featured a total of thirty-two contestants who were both celebrities and non-celebrities, including Richard Rubin of Beauty and the Geek.
 The series proved to be an early success, and editions for Turkey, Mexico, and the United States were later announced to be in the works.
 The series was first announced in October 2013, and was slated for a January 2014 release.
 The series officially launched on January 21, 2014.
-In a Tweet dated March 1, 2015 the host, Luke Tipple, confirmed the show was canceled.
+In a Tweet dated March 1, 2015, the host, Luke Tipple, confirmed the show was canceled.